54ac/yt-subtitles/README.md

 Access the options either as you normally would in the browser or by clicking the "Advanced" button in the subtitles options menu in the YouTube player, mess around with the options, refresh any opened YouTube pages, and enjoy.

+Please note that the text stroke option is not supported by Chrome.

 ![A screenshot of the options menu.](https://addons.mozilla.org/user-media/previews/full/294/294864.png)

 More details and screenshots available [in the AMO listing](https://addons.mozilla.org/en-US/firefox/addon/better-youtube-subtitles/).